Olio in 5 minutes

 1. Two campaigns, both targeting app_version: { min: "2.0.0" }.

-2. Day-1 campaign: days_since_install: { min: 0, max: 0 }, priority 200.
+2. Day-1 campaign: days_since_install: { min: 0, max: 0 }.

-3. Day-7 campaign: days_since_install: { min: 7, max: 14 }, priority 100.
+3. Day-7 campaign: days_since_install: { min: 7, max: 14 }.

 4. Different welcome / encouragement variants per cohort.
+Audiences are disjoint, so each cohort gets its own campaign — no precedence config needed.

 What Olio does NOT do (yet)#